Scroll

 1 Day Post-op:

-Tests to Perform: visual acuity, refraction, slit lamp exam
+Tests to Perform: visual acuity, IOP, slit lamp exam

 1 Week Post-op:

-Tests to Perform: Visual acuity, refraction, slit lamp exam
+Tests to Perform: Visual acuity, IOP, slit lamp exam, refraction (if patient is having visual concerns)

-This is when your patient will typically start tapering their drops.
+This is when your patient will typically start tapering their combination drops.
 If your patient is not correctable to the preoperative visual acuity, and you can see some striae, it would be appropriate to have our surgeon smooth the flap.
 Evaluate the flap edge for epithelial ingrowth.
-This is another time DLK can be observed, and we should be notified.
+If the patient is presenting any DLK, we should be notified.

 1 Month Post-op: